IBM/alexa-skill-watson-assistant/README.md

 # Sample output

-Here is a sample conversation flow:
+Here is a sample conversation flow using the provided conversation workspace.json:

 - User: Alexa, ask my skill what do you know about me
 - Alexa/Watson: I don't know anything about you.
 Where do you live?